Preparing for a Texas Divorce? Consider These Steps

 Make a Budget that Addresses Your Finances

 Your budget—just like your divorce—is unique to you and your living situation.
-In order to negotiate for financial terms that support your best interests, you need to have a solid working knowledge of your household budget.
+In order to negotiate financial terms that support your best interests, you need to have a solid working knowledge of your household budget.

 The fact is that you will almost certainly live on less once you are divorced.
 Many people downsize their homes and make other important financial adjustments to address this fact.
 Your budget should carefully address your housing needs and costs, along with the other regular expenses you will face, including the following expenses: